Official: Meadows had been warned of possible 1/6 violence

 “I just remember Mr. Ornato coming in and saying that we had intel reports saying that there could potentially be violence on the 6th,” Hutchinson said, presumably referencing Anthony Ornato, a senior Secret Service official.
 “And Mr. Meadows said: ‘All right.
 Let’s talk about it.’”

+Pennsylvania Rep. Scott Perry was texting Meadows as early as Dec.
+26: “Mark, just checking in as time continues to count down.
+11 days to 1/6 and 25 days to inauguration.
+We gotta get going!”

+In the texts released by the committee, Perry encouraged Meadows to talk to Jeffrey Clark, an assistant attorney general who was sympathetic to Trump’s bogus claims of election fraud.
+A week later, on Jan.
+3, Clark attended a meeting at the White House with Trump, where the prospect of elevating Clark to the role of acting attorney general was discussed — but adamantly resisted by Justice Department officials, who threatened to resign, and White House lawyers.
+Trump ultimately backed down.

-The filing Friday also reinforced how certain Republican members of Congress were deeply involved in White House discussions about overturning the election in the months leading to the deadly insurrection.
+The testimony released Friday also reinforced how certain Republican members of Congress were deeply involved in White House discussions about overturning the election in the months leading to the deadly insurrection.

-Hutchinson describes several calls involving Meadows and members of the far-right House Freedom Caucus in late November and early December in which participants discussed what Vice President Mike Pence’s role could be on Jan.
+Hutchinson, for instance, described several calls involving Meadows and members of the far-right House Freedom Caucus in late November and early December in which participants discussed what Pence’s role could be on Jan.
 6, besides the ceremonial role he was required to play.

-On those calls, according to Hutchinson, were representatives from Trump’s legal team, including Rudy Giuliani, Jenna Ellis and Sidney Powell, as well as Reps.
-Jim Jordan and Scott Perry.
+On those calls, according to Hutchinson, were representatives from Trump’s legal team, including Giuliani, Jenna Ellis and Sidney Powell, as well as Jordan and Perry.

-The filing from the committee is in response to a lawsuit Meadows brought in December in Washington’s federal court against the committee and House Speaker Nancy Pelosi.

-The lawsuit asked a judge to invalidate two subpoenas that Meadows received from the committee, alleging they were “overly broad and unduly burdensome.”
-The lawsuit went on to accuse the committee of overreaching by issuing a subpoena to Verizon for his cell phone records.
+Meadows’ lawsuit asked a judge to invalidate two subpoenas that he received from the committee, alleging they were “overly broad and unduly burdensome.”
+The suit accused the committee of overreaching by subpoenaing Verizon for his cell phone records.

-Shortly after the complaint was filed, the select committee sent a contempt of Congress charge against Meadows to the House floor, where it passed on a near-party-line vote.
+After the complaint was filed, the select committee sent a contempt of Congress charge against Meadows to the House floor, where it passed on a near-party-line vote.
 It was the first time the chamber had voted to hold a former member in contempt since the 1830s.

 While an earlier contempt referral against former Trump adviser Steve Bannon resulted in an indictment, the Justice Department has been slower to decide whether to prosecute Meadows.

-The criminal case against Meadows is more complex than that presented against Bannon, in part because Meadows had begun to cooperate with the committee, even providing documents to the nine-member panel.
+The criminal case against Meadows is more complex than that presented against Bannon, in part because Meadows was a White House chief of staff and because he had begun to cooperate with the committee, even providing documents to the nine-member panel.

 Meadows’ attorney, George Terwilliger, has previously defended his client by noting that due to Meadows’ willingness to turn over records, he should not be compelled to appear for an interview.
 Terwilliger did not immediately return an email seeking comment Friday night.